The IRRF will not be accepting applications for regular grants in 2018. The next submission date is May 1, 2019.

 CALL FOR FUNDING APPLICATIONS:

-The IRRF will not accept applications for regular grant funding in 2016.
+The IRRF will not be accepting applications for regular grants in 2018.
+The next submission date is May 1, 2019.

 FOR ADDITIONAL INFORMATION OR OTHER INQUIRIES, PLEASE WRITE TO: